Ignalina/thund/README.md

 # Thund , modern processor based on Apache Arrow.
+A modern and performant/robust processor/pipe allowing data in/out from storages like S3 or Iceberg/delta lakes without interruptions.

 # Why ??
 Whenever it is not feasible for an Apache Airflow / NIFI alike .
-Thund's aproach are modern and performant/robust processor/pipe allowing data in/out from storages like S3 or Iceberg/delta lakes without interruptions.
 Keep your NIFI/Airflow or Hadoop flying circus or even better throw them out and use Apache Arrows Balista/Datafusion in combination with Thund.

-If you dont get it , no worries its an early experiment , perhaps "Grímnismál" in the Poetic Edda explains it goal better
+If you dont get it , no worries its an early experiment , perhaps "Grímnismál" (Year 1300-1325) in the Poetic Edda explains it goal better
 *__"Thunda's waters hast'ning fleet,__*
 *__Touch not Valgom! with thy feet."__*